Showing posts with label flowers. Show all posts

 Mules and Horses

-We left Columbia and drove through Mt Pleasant stopping at Mt Pleasant Grill.
-It didn't appear much, but we thought we would try it.
-It was a lot bigger on the inside and very nice.
-The food was great.
-A little spicy and cooked differently.
-It was tender, fresh, and delicious.
+We left Columbia and drove through Mt Pleasant, stopping at Mt Pleasant Grill.
+It didn't appear much, but we decided to try it.
+It was a lot bigger on the inside and very friendly.
+The food was excellent.
+It was a bit spicy and cooked differently, but tender, fresh, and delicious.
 We definitely will eat there again.

 Fried Catfish, Fried Okra, Cole Slaw

-We asked about the museum next door and one of the waitresses said it was worth seeing.
+We asked about the museum next door, and one of the waitresses said it was worth seeing.
 So we toured the museum.
 It was filled with lots of memorabilia about the town.
-The things you would see in a doctor's office, war artifacts, gowns, dresses, furniture and so much more.
+You would see things such as medical equipment, war artifacts, gowns, dresses, furniture, and much more.

 doctor office

-I bought several note cards: The Hamilton Place, The St Johns Episcopal Church, Walnut Grove, Rippavilla, and Fountain Creek Mills. (historic homes, church, and mill).
-The curator tried to sell us a 2023 Farmers Almanac she was telling us about some of the things she had read in it.
+I bought several note cards featuring Hamilton Place, St. John's Episcopal Church, Walnut Grove, Rippavilla, and Fountain Creek Mills (historic homes, churches, and mills).
+The curator tried to sell us a 2023 Farmers' Almanac; she told us about some of the things she had read in it.

 Dogwood Trees